BDC Hamburger Icon

 There are two elements involved in getting to know your audience:

 • Gather as much information about your audience as possible: To make your email marketing more effective, gather as much information as possible about the people who sign up for your list.
 Build customer personas using surveys with questions that reveal more about them and their preferences.
-Ask relevant questions about their needs, demographics and ideas to create better-targeted campaigns.
+Ask relevant questions about their needs, demographics and interests to create better-targeted campaigns.

 • Send personalized emails to your list: Next, start sending personalized emails.
-Use subscribers’ names in the subject line and email body and add additional personalization criteria like location, past shopping behavior and other relevant information.
+Use subscribers’ names in the subject line and email body, and add additional personalization criteria like location, past shopping behavior and other relevant information.
 Email personalization increases subscriber engagement because people are more likely to respond when they feel like an individual and not just a number.

 5. Connect with your subscribers by writing conversationally.

 Your social media manager or marketing team should be able to generate engaging copy for your email marketing campaigns.
-If you’re on your own and are new to copywriting, take a class, read articles about copywriting and subscribe to newsletters for writers.
+If you’re on your own and new to copywriting, take a class, read articles about copywriting and subscribe to newsletters for writers.

 6. Make your subject line and preview text count.